proPianist1124/mouse_docs/README.md

 - **Customization:** Tailor Mouse Docs to your needs with a wide range of customizable options by cloning our Github repo!
 Change the code and CSS to your liking and host it on your own machine!
 - **Cross Platform:** Mouse Docs is available on Windows, macOS, and Linux, ensuring a consistent experience across different operating systems.
 - **Easy Syntax:** We believe in Markdown, and so should you.
 Mouse Docs is fully supported with Markdown.
-- **Clean Interface & Organization:** With our prebuilt organization of "mouses" (projects) and "cheeses" (documents in a project), one can fetch their work in a matter of seconds.
+- **Clean Interface & Organization:** With our prebuilt organization of "mice" (projects) and "cheeses" (documents in a project), one can fetch their work in a matter of seconds.

 ### Getting Started